About these ads

 Bee Birthday and Easy Mason Jar Drink Lids (with Tutorial)

-This weekend we celebrated Cora’s first birthday.
+This weekend we celebrated C’s first birthday.
 I ordered cupcakes from a wonderful, local, all- organic bakery that makes a to-die-for flavor called “Bee-titude.”
-It’s a lavender cupcake with honey-lemon butter cream frosting, and it was the inspiration for Cora’s party theme: honey bee.
+It’s a lavender cupcake with honey-lemon butter cream frosting, and it was the inspiration for C’s party theme: honey bee.
 The party colors were yellow and lavender, and it turns out that this was a really fun theme to put together.

 I also made a few discoveries for decorating this party that eased the green-guilt that sometimes comes along with me decorating.
 I found spools of colored tulle at the craft store that I can easily roll up and reuse for another occasion instead of the crêpe paper streamers I usually use.
 And I bought two yards of inexpensive broadcloth for the table-cloth that would match the party theme.